Tracardi/tracardi-api/docs/plugins/tutorial/part3.md

     data_to_send = dot[self.config.data]  # (2)

     if self.event.type == self.config.event_type:
-        return Result(port="MyEvent", value=payload)
+        return Result(port="MyEvent", value=data_to_send)
     else:
         return Result(port="NotMyEvent", value={})
 ```

 1. Get the DotAccessor object that will convert the dot notation to the data.
-2. Convert anything that is defined in `config.data` to the real data form the workflow and assign it to data_to_send
+2. Convert anything that is defined in `config.data` to the real data from the workflow and assign it to data_to_send

 ## Resource